bwu62/stat240-revamp/docs/12-proportions.md

 :::{.eg}
-Continuing with the die example, we saw in our sample $\hat p=0.395$ was quite close to what we expected under a fair die of $p_0=0.4$.
+Continuing with the die example, we saw in our sample $\hat p=0.395$ was close to what we expect for a fair die where $p_0=0.4$.
 Let's formally test this.
-Recall from the previous section if we wish to reject $H_0$ if our sample statistic is too high OR too low, we choose the two-sided alternative.
+Recall from last chapter if we wish to reject $H_0$ if our sample statistic is too high OR too low, we choose the two-sided alternative.
 This applies here, since if $\hat p$ is too low or too high vs $0.4$, we should reject.
 Thus, we choose:

 $$
 H_0:p=0.4\\